Take a tour of this Topsail Beach Condo with a top to bottom makeover including new flooring, paint, and bathroom fixtures.

-But, it’s all good because you know I love doing this stuff.
-And my stepmom gave me permission to stay in the condo anytime it isn’t rented!
+After a few days of sweaty labor, (and some additional work done by her contractor), the beach condo is ready to be enjoyed.
+Luckily, my stepmom gave us permission to stay in the condo anytime it isn’t rented!
 That’s a deal I definitely couldn’t turn down!

 Welcome to 118!

-I sanded the door down, fixed some of the chipping veneer, painted it and added new numbers and a door knocker.
+The old door was dried out and had some chipping in the veneer.
+To save it, I sanded the door down, fixed some of the chipping veneer, painted it, added new numbers, and a door knocker.
+Now it’s a welcoming door more fitting with the beautiful renovated rooms inside.

 My sister and Diane picked out the knocker.
 Sea turtles are strongly linked with Topsail because of the sea turtle rehab and rescue facility on the island.

 When you enter the condo, the kitchen is on your right.
-The old kitchen had dated formica doors and countertops.
+The old kitchen had dated Formica doors and countertops.
 None of the cabinet doors were hung straight.
-And the sink was too shallow.
+And the sink was barely deep enough to wash pans in.

 The cabinet boxes were primed and painted by the contractor and new doors were installed.
-The appliances are the same, but they look so much better with the updated cabinet doors.
+The appliances are the same, but they look so much better with updated cabinetry around them.

 A new sink, faucet, and countertops were installed.
 To free up space on the counters, a microwave was hung over the stove.

 The kitchen opens up to a bar and the dining area.
-Before, the wall was broken up by the back of the cabinets:
+Before, the wall was broken up by the back of the cabinets.
+And a 3″ molding strip blocked the view from the sink.

 To add more lighting, puck lights were wired and installed beneath the overhead cabinets.